MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/quickstart.md

 };
 ```

-This callback is not invoked for the very first user entering the Room.
-Use Room Created to intercept the first player that joins.
+This callback is not invoked for the very first user entering the room.
+Use **Room Created** to intercept the first player that joins.
 You may acquire additional data about the event using the "args" argument.

-The example of "args" payload is shown below.
+The example of args payload is shown below.

 ```javascript
 {